You can never have too many books until you need to move.

 3) Stay hydrated and take breaks

 If you’re on a time crunch and need to declutter your book collection in a day, make sure you take breaks to rehydrate and fuel your body.
 In my experience, low blood sugar and dehydration are your enemies.
 They leave you feeling grouchy and dazed.
-Not a good state of mind for decluttering if your mind is cluttered.
+It is not a good state of mind for decluttering if your mind is cluttered.

 4) Clear a large area on the floor: